Army War Institute

 The Army War Institute (Kara Harp Enstitüsü), formerly Army War Academy (Kara Harp Akademisi), is an academic institution of the National Defence University.
 It is sometimes referred to in English as the Turkish Military College.

-Other Military Colleges
+Other military colleges

 It must not be confused with Ottoman Military College, Turkish Military Academy (Kara Harp Okulu) and Armed Forces College (Silahlı Kuvvetler Akademisi), and National Security College (Milli Güvenlik Akademisi).